Auro

 Research

-• Video streaming services such as YouTube and Twitch offer a large and diverse amount of content in different languages, but it's not as accessible due to a lack of subtitles in most videos or inaccurate automatic closed captioning.
+• Video streaming services like YouTube and Twitch offer a vast array of content in different languages, but the absence of subtitles or inaccurate automatic closed captioning poses challenges to accessibility.

 The user who benefits purely from auditory input (podcasts)